What we’re about

 Upcoming events (2)

-Possible discussion questions include:
+Possible discussion questions may be:

 As always with cafe-based events, please plan to purchase a beverage or snack from our host to thank them for the use of their space.
 Higher Grounds also has a delicious lunch/brunch menu, so feel free to come early and dine.